ellisp/forecastxgb-r-package/README.md

 [![CRAN version](http://www.r-pkg.org/badges/version/forecastxgb)](http://www.r-pkg.org/pkg/forecastxgb)
 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/forecastxgb)](http://www.r-pkg.org/pkg/forecastxgb)

+**Warning: this package is under active development and is some way off a CRAN release (realistically, no some time in 2017).
+Currently the forecasting results with the default settings are, frankly, pretty rubbish, but there is hope I can get better settings.
+The API and default values of arguments should be expected to continue to change.**

 ## Installation
 Only on GitHub, but plan for a CRAN release in November 2016.
 Comments and suggestions welcomed.